pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

      * [new branch]      test-branch -> test-branch
     ```
     2. Copy the URL from the line after `Create a pull request` into a browser.
     3. Follow the instructions on screen.
-If you get stuck, you can see some hints in the other tabs.
+If you get stuck, you can see some hints in the instructions for Bitbucket or GitHub.

 ### Approve and merge